-You became a yoga instructor to help people relax, get healthy and feel great but misunderstandings or problems can always arise.
-When they do, you must be fully protected and covered so you can get back to doing what you love quickly.
-Shopping around and getting established in your business will help you choose the right yoga insurance for you.
+You became a yoga instructor to help people relax, get healthy, and feel great, but misunderstandings or problems can always arise.
+When they do, you must be fully protected and covered to quickly get back to doing what you love.
+Shopping around and establishing your business will help you choose the right yoga insurance.

 Why Yoga Insurance Matters